Market Segmentation Trees: Methodology

-Assumption \ref{asn:equalprop} states that all splits in the trained MST partition the observations into roughly equal proportions up to a multiplicative constant.
-To ensure this assumption holds in practice, one may restrict the split selection procedure of Eq. (\ref{eqn:greedy}) to only include splits which are not greatly imbalanced.
+\begin{assumption} Let $\mathcal{T}$ denote the trained MST.
+For all $d \in \{0,...,D-1\}$ and $l \in \{1,...,2^d\}$, $N_{\mathcal{T}}(d,l;n) = O(\frac{1}{2^d} \cdot n)$. \end{assumption} \begin{assumption} For any constant $C>0$, $g\big(Cn\big) = O\big(g(n)\big)$. \end{assumption} To ensure Assumption \ref{asn:equalprop} holds in practice, one may restrict the split selection procedure of Eq. (\ref{eqn:greedy}) to only include splits which are not greatly imbalanced.
 This is arguably desirable from a learning perspective as well, as balanced splits can yield shallower and thus more interpretable decision trees.
-Assumption \ref{asn:gprop2} is a technical assumption which is needed for the following chain of inequalities combining Assumptions \ref{asn:fog}, \ref{asn:gprop1}, \ref{asn:Nprop}, \ref{asn:equalprop}, and \ref{asn:gprop2} to hold.
-Let $\mathcal{T}$ denote the trained MST, then for all $d \leq D-1$, $l \in \{1,...,2^d\}$, and $n$ sufficiently large,

-where $C_1$, $C_2$, and $C_3$ are universal constants.
-These inequalities together express that $f(N_{\mathcal{T}}(d,l;n),r) = O(g(n/2^d,r))$, where the first inequality uses Assumptions \ref{asn:fog} and \ref{asn:Nprop}, the second inequality uses Assumption \ref{asn:equalprop} and monotonicity of $g(n,\cdot,\cdot)$, and the third inequality uses Assumption \ref{asn:gprop2}.
 Many runtime functions satisfy Assumption \ref{asn:gprop2}, including the complexity of computing the linear regression OLS estimator and, more generally, any function polynomial in $n$.
-For example, if $g(n,r) = n^a h(r)$, then:
+For example, if $g(n) = n^a $, then $ g(Cn) = C^a n^a = C^a g(n) = O(g(n))$.